SahilBht/Junky_AdBlock/README.md

 ## Documentation
 The full documentation of the development process is available in the docs folder.
 This includes design decisions, code structures, and testing procedures.
 Additionally, the code is well-commented and easy to understand, making it easy to modify and customize for your own use.

-## Contributions
-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request.
-Before submitting a pull request, please make sure to read the CONTRIBUTING.md file and adhere to the code of conduct.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.